Tangle Floer homology and cobordisms between tangles: One-handles, Three-handles and the cobordism maps

-By Proposition~\ref{prop:limit-moduli-space}, if the necks connecting $S$ to $\Sig$ are sufficiently stretched and the paths of almost complex structures are generic $\imath_{\phi}$ is a bijection, reducing the proof to the first part of the following lemma, which will be proved in Subsection\ref{subsec:lemma}.
+This reduces the proof to the first part of the following Lemma, which will be proved in Subsection~\ref{subsec:lemma}.
 With this lemma in place, the proof of the proposition is complete. \end{proof}

 \begin{lem} Let $\alpha,\beta,\gamma$ denote three curves on $\PP^1$ which are small Hamiltonian isotopes of one another and denote the corresponding top intersection points by $\theta_{a}\in\beta\cap\gamma, \theta_b\in\alpha\cap\gamma$ and $\theta_c\in\alpha\cap\beta$.
 Let $w_1$ and $w_2$ denote markings on the two domains in the complement of the isotopy regions.
 Let $\phi_{k_1,k_2}$ denote the set of Whitney disks $\phi\in \pi_2(\theta_c,\theta_c)$ with $n_{w_i}(\phi)=k_i,\ i=1,2$ and $\Delta_{k_1,k_2}$ denote the union of the triangle classes $\Delta\in \pi_2(\theta_c,\theta_a,\theta_b)$ with $n_{w_i}(\Delta)=k_i,\ i=1,2$.
 Then for generic